 The current theatre is actually the fourth theatre to occupy this site: The first, called the Queen's Theatre, was built by Sir John Vanbrugh and opened on 9 April 1705.
 The theatre then changed its name to the Kings Theatre in 1714 when King George I ascended the throne.
 This theatre was associated with opera from the early 1910s until 1789 when the theatre was destroyed by fire.
 The second theatre was designed by designed by Michael Novosielski and opened in March 1791.
-This theatre was again associated with opera, aswell as ballet.
+This theatre was again associated with opera, as well as ballet.
 It was here that some of Mozart's opera where first presented in London - La Clemenza de Tito in 1806, Cosi fan Tutti in 1811 and Don Giovanni in 1816.
 Between 1816 and 1818 alterations were made to the auditorium and facades by John Nash and George Renton who also added the Royal Opera Arcade which runs along the rear of the theatre and still stands today.
 In 1837 the name of the theatre was changed to Her Majesty's Theatre, Italian Opera House when Queen Victoria ascended to the throne.
-The 'Italian Opera House' part of the name was subsquently dropped in 1847.
+The 'Italian Opera House' part of the name was subsequently dropped in 1847.
 Then, in December 1867, the theatre was once again destroyed by fire.
 The theatre was then again rebuilt in 1869, this time designed by Charles Lee, although the theatre remained dark until 1875 when once again opera was mostly presented here.
 In 1892 the theatre was demolished, leaving just the Royal Opera Arcade.

 On Thursday 31 August 1916 Oscar Ascher and Frederic Norton's musical Chu Chin Chow started a record breaking run of 2,238 performances up to Friday 22 July 1921.
 In 1929 Noel Coward's Bitter Sweet was produced here and enjoyed a run of 697 performances.
 After the Second World War the theatre mostly presented musicals which included Brigadoon in 1949, Paint Your Wagon in 1953, West Side Story in 1958 and Fiddler On The Roof in 1967 which had a run of 2,030 performances.
-The current production, the Andrew Lloyd Webber/Charles Hart musical Phantom of the Opera opened here on 9 October 1986.
-It celebrated its 7000th performance at Her Majesty's Theatre on 12 August 2003 while on Tuesday 19 March 2013 it celebrated its 11,000th performance!
+The current production, the Andrew Lloyd Webber and Charles Hart musical Phantom of the Opera opened here on Thursday 9 October 1986.
+It celebrated its 7000th performance here at Her Majesty's Theatre on Tuesday 12 August 2003 while on Tuesday 19 March 2013 it celebrated its 11,000th performance!

 Renovations took place on the dome and exterior in 1992 and on the interior in 1994.
-The theatre changes it's name to either Her Majesty's Theatre or His Majesty's Theatre depending on whether Queen or King is on the British throne!
+The theatre changes its name to either Her Majesty's Theatre or His Majesty's Theatre depending on whether Queen or King is on the British throne!